-An RFC form assesses a disability claimant's "residual functional capacity," the claimant's functional capacity (ability to work) that remains after taking into account the claimant's mental or physical disability.
+An RFC form assesses a disability claimant's "residual functional capacity," the ability to work that remains after taking into account the claimant's mental or physical disability.
 To help determine whether a Social Security disability claimant is disabled, a claims examiner at Disability Determination Services (DDS) does a residual functional capacity assessment.
 In addition, you can ask your treating doctor to fill out an RFC form for you.

-While making a decision on a claimant's case, a DDS disability examiner does a write-up.
+While making a decision on a claimant's case, a DDS disability examiner (who does the initial assessment of a claim for Social Security) does a write-up.
 In the write-up, the examiner will explain the reasoning behind his or her decision to approve or deny the claim.
-As part of the write-up, the examiner must take the case to a DDS medical or psychological consultant (usually right down the hall) and have that individual complete an RFC form.
+As part of the decision-making process, the examiner must take the case to a DDS medical or psychological consultant (usually right down the hall) and have that individual complete an RFC form.
 (Learn about how the examiner uses the RFC assessment to make a disability decision.)

-On the RFC form, a DDS physician will, after reading a claimant's medical evidence, rate a claimant's residual functional capacity, or, in other words, a claimant's ability to engage in normal daily activities, after taking into account the individual's condition.
-For instance, physical RFC forms completed by DDS physicians will make reference to how long a claimant can sit, stand, walk, crouch, and stoop.
+The DDS physician will read the medical evidence in the claimant's file.
+Then, on the RFC form, the physician will rate the claimant's residual functional capacity—the claimant's ability to engage in normal daily activities, taking into account the claimant's condition.
+For instance, physical RFC forms will make reference to how long a claimant can sit, stand, walk, crouch, and stoop.
 The physical RFC will also give the medical consultant's opinion regarding how much a claimant can lift (in pounds) on an occasional or frequent basis, and how well that claimant can grasp, manipulate, and reach overhead.

 A mental RFC form, completed by a DDS psychologist or psychiatrist, will make reference to a claimant's mental symptoms (for example, poor memory, decreased energy, illogical thinking, and so on).
-The mental RFC will also indicate a claimant's ability to persist in the areas of concentration and attention, as well as a claimant's ability to interact socially in work settings, assimilate new information, and successfully engage in SRRTs (simple, routine, repetitive tasks).
+The mental RFC will also indicate a claimant's ability to persist in the areas of concentration and attention, as well as a claimant's ability to interact socially in work settings, assimilate new information, and successfully engage in simple, routine, repetitive tasks (SRRTs).

 Unfortunately, RFC forms completed by DDS doctors are rarely of any benefit to claimants.
 At DDS, RFC forms are used to facilitate denials significantly more often than approvals.
 That's why it's important to get your treating doctor to fill out an RFC form you.

 RFC forms completed by your treating doctor can be extremely helpful to you at the time of your hearing before an administrative law judge (ALJ).
-At the time of hearing, you can present an RFC form to a judge that has been completed by your personal physician, or treating physician, rather than a DDS medical or psychological consultant.
+Before the hearing, you can submit an RFC form that has been completed by your personal physician, or treating physician, rather than a DDS medical or psychological consultant.

 Many claimants may think to themselves: "Well, if the medical evidence is strong anyway, why should I need an RFC filled out by my doctor, or psychologist or psychiatrist?"
-Medical records very rarely draw conclusions regarding a patient's ability to work or not.
+Medical records very rarely make connections between the patient's signs and symptoms and the patient's limitations and abilities.
 And judges are not doctors who can easily translate the symptoms and test results of a medical record into how severe a claimant's functional limitations are.

 In a nutshell:

-To obtain an RFC form that may assist you in winning your claim, visit our RFC (Residual Functional Capacity) Form page.
+To obtain a free RFC form that may assist you in winning your claim, visit our RFC (Residual Functional Capacity) Form page.